univ-of-utah-marriott-library-apple/blade_runner/README.md

 ## Auto Document Generation and Printing

 Auto document generation is done in `jss_doc.py` by the `JssDoc` class.
-This class generates a document by querying JAMF Pro for the following data:
+This class generates a document by querying Jamf Pro for the following data:

     * Name
     * Barcode 1
     * Barcode 2
     * Asset Tag
-    * JAMF ID
+    * Jamf ID
     * Serial Number
     * Model
     * SSD